Skip to main content

 Introduction

-When using Komo Engagement OS for your marketing or promotional campaigns, it’s crucial to track user interactions effectively.
-Komo Engagement OS supports both Google Tag Manager (GTM) and Adobe Launch Tag Manager, which are commonly used to manage and implement tracking.
-Komo Engagement OS automatically pushes important events to the respective data layers of these tag managers, giving you deep insights into user behavior without extensive manual configuration.
-In this article, we’ll explain the events Komo Engagement OS publishes to the data layers, how to access them, and provide sample code to retrieve the data in Google Tag Manager (GTM) and Adobe Launch Tag Manager.
+When using Komo Engagement Engine for your marketing or promotional campaigns, it’s crucial to track user interactions effectively.
+Komo Engagement Engine supports both Google Tag Manager (GTM) and Adobe Launch Tag Manager, which are commonly used to manage and implement tracking.
+Komo Engagement Engine automatically pushes important events to the respective data layers of these tag managers, giving you deep insights into user behavior without extensive manual configuration.
+In this article, we’ll explain the events Komo Engagement Engine publishes to the data layers, how to access them, and provide sample code to retrieve the data in Google Tag Manager (GTM) and Adobe Launch Tag Manager.

 Supported Tag Managers